primate-run/primate/docs/blog/primate-035.md

 Primate 0.35 fundamentally changes how the framework handles builds.
-Instead of copying files to the `build` directory and running them from there, Primate now bundles your server code into a single file that enables hot reloading during development and creates standalone executables for production.
+Instead of copying files to the `build` directory and running them from there, Primate now bundles your server code into a single file, enabling hot reloading during development and producing standalone executables for production.

 ### Benefits of the new architecture

 The new build system provides several key advantages:

-- **Faster development** — Hot reload works for all backend code, including WebAssembly
+- **Faster development** — Hot reload works for all backend code, including code compiled to WebAssembly
 - **Simpler deployment** — Production builds are self-contained with no external dependencies
 - **Better performance** — Bundled code eliminates filesystem overhead during